Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Introduction

 On the other hand, from an applied perspective, the nonlinear electromagnetic response in superconductors at low frequencies, $\hbar\omega_{\rm ac}\ll \Delta$, has attracted attention for a very different reason: practical necessity.
-Superconducting resonators made from conventional \( s \)-wave superconductors exhibit extremely low electromagnetic dissipation at frequencies $\hbar\omega_{\rm ac}\ll \Delta$, and state-of-the-art devices have achieved ultra-high quality factors exceeding \( 10^{11} \) (see e.g., Ref.~\cite{2020_Romanenko}).
+Superconducting resonators made from conventional \( s \)-wave superconductors exhibit extremely low electromagnetic dissipation at frequencies $\hbar\omega_{\rm ac}\ll \Delta$, and state-of-the-art devices have achieved ultra-high quality factors exceeding \( 10^{11} \) (see e.g., Refs.~\cite{Kubo_R1, 2020_Romanenko}).
+This technology has also been adopted in three-dimensional circuit quantum electrodynamics architectures for quantum information processing (e.g., Refs.~\cite{Milul, Takenaka_Kubo}).
 Despite this remarkable performance, the microscopic mechanisms underlying electromagnetic dissipation are not yet fully understood.
 In particular, the nonlinear evolution of the quality factor as a function of the amplitude of the applied ac field remains poorly understood.
 This contrasts with the linear-response regime, where theoretical frameworks are well established.
 These include not only the classical theories~\cite{MB, Nam, Zimmermann}, but also recent advances tailored to realistic device materials~\cite{Gurevich_Kubo}, supported by surface characterization studies~\cite{Iavarone}.
 To gain insight into the amplitude dependence and to identify possible routes for further improving the quality factor, it is essential to develop a theoretical framework that captures the relevant nonlinear phenomena beyond the standard linear-response formalism.

 A nonlinear theory of ac-amplitude-dependent dissipative conductivity in the low-frequency limit \( \hbar\omega_{\rm ac} \to 0 \) was developed in Refs.~\cite{2014_Gurevich, Kubo_Gurevich}, incorporating a {\it nonperturbative} effect of a slowly varying ac field \( A \) on the superconducting order parameter \( \Delta \).
 This theory predicts that increasing the ac amplitude leads to a logarithmic suppression of the real part of the complex conductivity \( \sigma_1 \), which originates from the broadening of the quasiparticle density of states (DOS) peak at the gap edge caused by the well-established current-induced weak pair breaking~\cite{Maki, Maki_book}.
 Consequently, the electromagnetic dissipation decreases, and the quality factor \( Q \) of a superconducting resonator reaches a maximum at a certain field strength.
 This nonmonotonic behavior and the logarithmic dependence have been confirmed experimentally~\cite{2014_Ciovati}.
 However, the theory has a notable limitation: it fails to account for experimental observations indicating that the amplitude-dependent enhancement of the quality factor \( Q \) becomes more pronounced at higher resonator frequencies~\cite{Martinello, Martinello650, Dhakal}.
 Resolving this discrepancy has remained a long-standing challenge in the field; see Ref.~\cite{Dhakal} for a detailed discussion.